-- Secured Debt: Utilizes a form of collateral, like a house or car
+- Secured Debt: Utilizes a form of collateral. (think a house or car)

-- Unsecured Debt: No collateral, like credit cards or personal loans
+- Unsecured Debt: No collateral. (think credit cards or personal loans)

-- Fixed Interest Rate Debt: Has the same interest rate for the entire timeline of the loan, like some mortgages
+- Fixed Interest Rate Debt: Has the same interest rate for the entire timeline of the loan.
+(Think mortgages)

-- Variable Interest Rate Debt: Interest rate may change over the life of the loan, like credit cards
+- Variable Interest Rate Debt: Interest rate may change over the life of the loan. (credit cards)

-- Fixed Payment Term: the loan is set to be paid off by a certain date, like a mortgage or student loan
+- Fixed Payment Term: Loan is set to be paid off by a set date. (mortgage, student loan)

-- Variable Repayment Period: No set date by when the debt must be repaid, like credit cards
+- Variable Repayment Period: No set date by when the debt must be repaid. (credit cards)

-- Deductible: This loan is used to better your personal situation and therefore may have tax benefits, like a mortgage or student loan
+- Deductible Type Loan: Loan used to better your personal situation and therefore may have tax benefits. (mortgage, student loan)

-- Non-Deductible: Loan that is not used to purchase an appreciating asset or new skill, like credit cards or a personal loan
+- Non-Deductible Type Loan: Loan that is not used to purchase an appreciating asset or new skill. (credit cards, personal loan)

-If your credit isn’t so red-hot but you own your home and have some equity you should be able to get either a homeowner equity line of credit or a home equity loan.
+If your credit isn’t so red-hot but you own your home and have some equity you may be able to get either a homeowner equity line of credit or a home equity loan.